-In both cases, the application needs to contain a restructuring proposal, with a minimum quota of 20 per cent of all debts needing to be satisfied within a period of two years in the first (i.e., no self-administration) and of 30 per cent in the second case (i.e., self-administration).
-In the course of restructuring proceedings, the debtor's business may only be liquidated if the debtor's restructuring proposal has not been accepted by the creditors within 90 days of the opening of the proceedings.
+In both cases, the application needs to contain a restructuring proposal, with a minimum quota of 20 per cent of all debts needing to be satisfied within a period of two years in the first and of 30 per cent in the second case.
+In the course of restructuring proceedings, the debtor's business may only be liquidated if the debtor's restructuring proposal has not been accepted by the creditors within 90 days from the opening of proceedings.